Part 6 – Practical Considerations

 This is Part 6 of 'Regulation of AI'

-All providers should establish written policies, procedures, and instructions for various aspects of the AI system (including oversight of the system) and produce documentation explaining the technicalities of their AI model and its output.
+In addition, AI providers should establish written policies, procedures, and instructions for various aspects of the AI system (including oversight of the system) and produce documentation explaining the technicalities of their AI model and its output.
 They should assess and document the likelihood and impact of any risks associated with the AI system, including in relation to privacy and security.

 Where appropriate businesses might consider using voluntary commitments in their relevant industry sector.
 In December 2023, in the US, 28 healthcare companies agreed to voluntary commitments on the use and purchase of safe, secure and trustworthy AI.